How To Deal With A Know It All

 Look For The Funny

-Sometimes the best thing you can do when a know-it-all is in full-force is to look for the humor.
+Sometimes the best tip for how to deal with a know-it-all is to look for the humor.
 This helps you to not take it personally and can give you a different, more positive perspective on the whole thing.
 The know-it-all may not mean to be condescending; they’re too self-absorbed to even recognize their behavior could be interpreted as irritating or snotty.
 Laughing in a non-hostile way can help break up the tension in the room.

 Question Them In A Non-Challenging Way